BolajiAyodeji/Blogposts/ck5c3bdws0168qps1b29ykc5x.md

 ### 6. [React Cheat Sheet](https://devhints.io/react)

 This cheat sheet is a collection of several React concepts and examples.
-These guide targets React v15 to v16 from Components, States, Props, Nesting, Lifecycle, Hooks, JSX Patterns, DOM nodes, and more.
+This guide targets React v15 to v16 from Components, States, Props, Nesting, Lifecycle, Hooks, JSX Patterns, DOM nodes, and more.

 %[https://devhints.io/react]